 He forced himself to nod, to agree.
-Neither neither broke the unblinking stare they had created.
+Neither broke the unblinking stare they had created.

 “We have an offer for you, it’s a unique offer, and is only given to a person most in need of it,” said the concrete woman.

 “I’m listening.”
-In his head he was wondering what in hell he was doing talking to a concrete statute in the middle of St. Patrick’s day weekend.
+In his head, he was wondering what in hell he was doing talking to a concrete statue in the middle of St. Patrick’s day weekend.

 “So you want me to become a cherub or a gargoyle,” he said.
 It wasn’t a question.

 “We can see year lifespan, and it’s shorter than you think you’d like,” said the woman.

 “So if I understand correctly, you’re magical, and you can see that I’m not going to live as long as I’d like.
 And I’m not drunk,” he said.
 He never took his eyes off hers.
 He tried not to blink but had to.
 She never did.